For instance: she was so beautiful it worried Abraham.

-After Eve, the next woman mentioned by name in the Bible is Sarah, the wife of Abraham.
+Right after Eve, the next woman mentioned by name in the Bible is Sarah, the wife of Abraham.
 She plays an important role in the history of salvation, even though she initially doubts God’s plan for her.
-Sarah’s most well-known attribute is her untimely sense of humor.
+And whereas Holy Scripture is not exactly known for being a laugh riot, it has its moments.
+Weird as it might seem at first sight, Sarah’s most well-known attribute is her untimely sense of humor.

 Here are five fast facts about Sarah that will provide an added depth the next time you read Genesis.